priscilla-slusarz/BMI-Calculator/README.md

 This is my first project using HTML, CSS and JavaScript.

-I'am really haapy whith this objective done.
+I'm really happy whith this objective done.